 The restorative power of sleep

-Key ways to improve the quality of your slumber, from weight management to creating the perfect sleep environment.
+Key ways to improve the quality of slumber: from weight management to the perfect sleep environment.

 Sleep is an amazing and complex feature of human life.
 The power of sleep is apparent to anyone who has survived even one or two nights in a row where sleep time is reduced.

 This short-term sleep deprivation can have devastating effects on mood and mental performance.
 For athletes this can put them at a disadvantage, impairing decision-making and aerobic performance.
 In the business world, jet lag or just a bad night’s sleep can cloud thoughts and diminish the ability to sustain concentration for any length of time.